by Texas Homesteader ~

 contains affiliate link

 One method I’m fond of using to scout for the little beasties is to go to the hives with RancherMan while he’s doing his inspections.
-Armed with my camera I’m able to get up close & personal taking pictures of the hive, the frames, the bees, etc. It’s not unusual for me to come back inside with several hundred photos!
+Armed with my camera I’m able to get up close & personal taking pictures of the hive, the frames, the bees, etc. It’s not unusual for me to come back inside with a couple of hundred photos!

 Varroa Mite Treatment Options